kengibson1111/tour-of-go/README.md

 * if (short) - the if statement can have a "short assignment" init before the condition.
 Like a for loop without a post statement.

+* if (else) - adding the else to the previous sample.